-We retrieve your company's industry code from virk.dk and if it doesn’t match with your description of your company, we need to solve this issue.
-Remember to describe your company as well as possible, so that it fits with your industry code at virk.dk – or change industry code if your business has changed.
+We obtain your company's industry code from virk.dk and if it doesn’t match the description you provided of your business, that can delay the process.
+So remember, please describe your business as clearly as possible so it matches your branch code on virk.dk – or change the branch code if your business has changed.

-2 - Have you entered the correct country of birth and place of birth?
+2 - Is the country of birth you selected correct?

-We can’t approve your application if you haven’t entered your correct country and place of birth.
+We cannot approve your application if you have entered your country of birth incorrectly.

-When you apply in the app, you need to describe your business idea and business model.
-The more you tell us, the faster we can get you going.
+When you apply in the Lunar app, you must describe your business idea and model.
+The more you tell us, the faster we can get you up and running.

-For example, what money do you expect to receive and from whom?
-This also concerns fixed costs for suppliers, partners and salary payments.
+For example, how much money do you expect to receive and from whom?
+And what about fixed costs regarding suppliers, business partners and salary payments?